Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Lifetime and Crossing Time for the Boundary Data of the Setup in

 \section{Lifetime and Crossing Time for the Boundary Data of the Setup in \cite{christodoulou_planck_2016}}

-In this appendix we verify numerically the estimates of Section \ref{sec:Bulk} for the crossing time $T_c$ and the lifetime $\tau$, in the setup of \cite{christodoulou_planck_2016}.
-In that work, an explicit choice of 2--complex $\mathcal{C}$ and boundary surfaces $\mathcal{B}$ was made.
+The calculation done in the main text does not consider a specific choice of boundary hypersurface.
+In this appendix we verify numerically the estimates of Section \ref{sec:Bulk} for the crossing time $T_c$ and the lifetime $\tau$ for the specific choice of hypersurface done in \cite{christodoulou_planck_2016} (which this work completes and follows up on).
 The boundary data $(\omega_\ell,\vec{k}_{\ell\nn},\zeta_\ell)$ were calculated from a discretization of $\mathcal{B}$ on a 3d triangulation topologically dual to $\Gamma=\partial \mathcal{C}$.
 The chosen 2--complex and its boundary graph are shown in Figure \ref{fig:spinfoam}.
 The boundary surfaces $\mathcal{C^\pm}$ were taken to be constant Lema\^itre time surfaces and the surfaces $\mathcal{F^\pm}$ were neglected.
-The Hessian has not been considered in the analysis that follows.
-Before presenting the numerics, we comment on the relevance of the fact that the boundary data in \cite{christodoulou_planck_2016} correspond to a 3d geometry (degenerate 4d), and see that, as a consequence, the estimates can be easily understood analytically.
+Note that the Hessian has not been considered in the analysis that follows.

 The crossing time $T_c$ is calculated from \eqref{Tc2} with the upper integration limit taken to be up to where the truncation is valid according to equation \eqref{eq:boostTruncation}.
 The lifetime $\tau$ is subsequently calculated from \eqref{eq:lifetimeFormula}.
 The transition amplitude $W_{\mathcal{C}}(m,T)$ is approximated according to the estimate given in \eqref{eq:AmpEstimation}.
 The area data $\omega_\ell$ and embedding data $\zeta_\ell$ were calculated in \cite{christodoulou_planck_2016} to be